LISTEN-moe/windows-app/README.md

 Download the latest release from [here](https://github.com/anonymousthing/ListenMoeClient/releases) and run it.

 ### Debian
+The Listen.moe client can run on Ubuntu/Debian on Mono, but requires version 4.8 or later (which is currently in alpha).
+You can install it with the following instructions:

  1) Download and install the alpha channel of Mono (currently 4.8) by running the following commands in your favourite shell:

 ```